You are here:

 - Housing Enhancement Loan Program (HELP)

 - The Home Enhancement Loan Program allows homeowners in all of Cuyahoga County communities except Bentleyville, Chagrin Falls Township, and Hunting Valley to borrow money for repairing or remodeling homes at three percentage points below a bank’s market rate for home improvement loans.
 HELP has no restrictions on a borrower’s income and few limitations on what improvements can be made to a property.
 Both owner occupied and investment properties are eligible.
-Applications are available at any bank branch of these participating banks: First Federal of Lakewood, Huntington Bank, KeyBank, and PNC Bank.
+Applications are available at any bank branch of these participating banks: Huntington Bank, KeyBank, and PNC Bank.
 For additional information, please call 216-443-2149.

 - Four Component (4COM) Home Repair Loan Program